-My laboratory is interested in the molecular basis of human cancer.
-Our approach is to study the normal and malignant functions of genes implicated in human cancer at the level of the cell and the entire organism.
+The laboratory of Jan van Deursen, Ph.D., is interested in the molecular basis of human cancer.
+Dr. van Deursen's approach is to study the normal and malignant functions of genes implicated in human cancer at the level of the cell and the entire organism.

-The major objective of our work is to understand the role of distinct mitotic checkpoint proteins in normal and neoplastic growth.
-Much of our work utilizes genetically engineered mice in which individual mitotic checkpoint genes have been mutated, but we also address several basic questions of mitotic checkpoint regulation using somatic tissue culture cells.
+The major objective of work in this area is to understand the role of distinct mitotic checkpoint proteins in normal and neoplastic growth.
+Much of Dr. van Deursen's research utilizes genetically engineered mice, in which individual mitotic checkpoint genes have been mutated.
+His research team also addresses several basic questions of mitotic checkpoint regulation using somatic tissue culture cells.

-We are trying to bypass this problem using CBP and p300 conditional knockout mice.
-Our emphasis is to test whether disruption of CBP and p300 in intestinal and mammary gland epithelium leads to tumor formation.
+Dr. van Deursen's team is trying to bypass this problem using CBP and p300 conditional knockout mice, with an emphasis on testing whether disruption of CBP and p300 in intestinal and mammary gland epithelium leads to tumor formation.

 Significance to patient care

 Through his research on the genetic functions of tumor growth and suppression, Dr. van Deursen works toward a better understanding of the causes and origins of cancer, with the ultimate goal of developing tools for prediction, prevention or treatment of the disease.